npgrosser/autowired/README.md

 ctx.notification_controller.notify(1, "Hello, User!")
 ```

-In this setup, a single context class manages dependencies, while components are regular classes, unaware of the
+In this setup, a single context class is responsible for managing the dependencies between components.
-context.
 This approach is sufficient for many applications.
 However, as the application grows, the context class will become
-increasingly complex.
+increasingly bloated.
 You will have more components, and their interdependencies will become more complex.
 You will also
 have to deal with different scopes, e.g., request scoped components.
 This complexity can lead to a lot of boilerplate
 code unrelated to the application logic and create opportunities for bugs. _autowired_ aims to provide tools to make
-this process easier, building on the same principles.
+this process easier, while building on the same simple principles.

 ## Using autowired